Special Report: Advanced Timing in Next-Generation Embedded Systems

 When most people think of timing, they usually think of clocks and being able to know the time of day.
 While that’s an important function, simply knowing the time isn’t enough today.
 Timing in an electronic system also has to do with the sequence and intervals in various tasks, as well as having a fundamental role in digital communications in general.

-That said, welcome to our new Takeover Week on advanced timing, licking off on September 22.
+That said, welcome to our new Special Report on advanced timing.
 It brings together several articles on various aspects of timing from several companies operating in the space.
+Members can read the articles online or download them all as an ebook.
+Both are available to Microwave & RF members.

 One article focuses on the pursuit of resilient timing systems, which is more critical than ever as the RF spectrum deals with an increasing array of challenges seemingly by the day, threatening the performance of devices in the cloud.